-No representation or suggestion is made that the 2019 Preliminary Taxable Assessed Valuation, which is subject to review and downward revision prior to certification, provided by the Appraisal District for the District will be certified as taxable value by the Appraisal District, and no person should rely upon such amount or its inclusion herein as assurance of its attainment.
+No representation or suggestion is made that the uncertified portion (\$34,593,817) of the 2019 Taxable Assessed Valuation or the Estimated Taxable Assessed Valuation as of August 1, 2019 will not be adjusted downward once certified, and no person should rely upon such amount or its inclusion herein as assurance of its attainment.
 See "TAXING PROCEDURES."